 Our approach will be responsive to individual needs, rooted in robust diagnostic assessment.
-Evidence-based practice has informed how we implement our curriculum, valuing Rosenshine's Principles of Instruction pedagogy to teaching and learning.
+Evidence-based practice has informed how we implement our curriculum, valuing Rosenshine's Principles of Instruction pedagogy to teaching and learning and the Education Endowment Foundation '5-a-day' approach.
 Teachers are currently developing these principles in their teaching with successful outcomes on learning.